MirisWisdom/Albumin/doc/album.md

 ## YouTube Chapters

-A special mode has been introduced in v0.6.0, where Gunloader can attempt to retrieve chapter metadata from YouTube for each Track's Title, Starting Time and Ending Time.
+A special mode has been introduced in v0.6.0, where Albumin can attempt to retrieve chapter metadata from YouTube for each Track's Title, Starting Time and Ending Time.

 ![chapters](./chapters.svg)